Best

 Regional Insights and Analysis

-Real estate markets across British Columbia have shown varied performance across different regions in December 2024, with notable changes in average prices, active listings, and sales-to-active listings ratios.
-The following numbers reflect year-over-year changes comparing December 2024 to December 2023.
+Real estate markets across British Columbia vary regionally, with differences in average prices, active listings, and sales-to-active listings ratios.
+The following numbers reflect year-over-year changes comparing March 2025 to March 2024.

 BC Northern